-- Projects that address health disparities in one or more historically marginalized populations - Projects that test interventions to address social determinants of health - Methods and strategies for increasing the inclusion of under-represented populations in research - Pilot efforts that will lead to developing, testing, and disseminating multilevel interventions to achieve health and healthcare equity - Pilot efforts to improve screening rates and preventive care in vulnerable populations - Develop and test community-level interventions to reduce health disparities and improve outcomes - Observational research to understand the role of structural racism and/or discrimination in causing and sustaining health disparities
+- Projects that address barriers and facilitators related to achieving the highest level of health for all groups, including but not limited to historically underrepresented populations. - Projects that test interventions to address social drivers of health. - Methods and strategies for increasing inclusion of all populations in research. - Pilot efforts that will lead to developing, testing, and disseminating multilevel interventions to achieve the highest level of health and healthcare access. - Pilot efforts to improve screening rates and preventive care. - Projects that address methods to engage community in research. - Develop and test community-level interventions to reduce gaps in health and wellness outcomes. - Observational research to understand the role of the social and built environment in causing and sustaining gaps in health and wellness outcomes.